 Anyway well worth a go!
 I know its a very long review but I think everyone should know what an amazing natural product this is!
 Free from any harsh chemicals, kind to your skin, and better than anything heaps more expenisive!

-Got rid of the most stubbrn acne marks i've had for years!
+multi use non really except if you use too much it will leave your skin very greasy Got rid of the most stubbrn acne marks i've had for years!
 Also, i have a cat and got some flea bites from fleas she bought in the house.
 I thought my feet were ruined forever!
 The horrible ugly scars from the bites are almost 100% GONE!
 I even cut my hand with a slicer a few times one day and was left with white scar lines after the cuts closed up.
 I applied the shea butter twice a day for 2 weeks straight and it looks like the skin on my hand is brand new!!!!
 Excellent product and would recommend in a heartbeat.